 - Two small plastic canisters with lids – one with a small amount of rice and the other with sand

-The curtain ring shakers are carefully examined.
+The curtain ring shakers were carefully examined.

 Tell me what fascinates your baby or toddler right now.